abimunoz/bluevr/readme.md

 ## DESIGN

 The interface of this project began with a single text input.
 The user was to type inside the input, I would then store the value of that input to a database and then render the data to the browser.
 I was quickly able to persist data from the text input so I challenged myself and added other inputs that would allow the user to have higher control of the geometries they were creating.

-Below are screenshots of geometries created with this web application.
+First version of BLUEVR

 ![](assets/v1.png?raw=true)

+Screenshot of geometry created with this web application

 ![](assets/img1.png?raw=true)

 **USER STORIES**